 Many states are just beginning to regulate cannabis testing.
 Cannabis testing labs not only test the quality, and THC /CBD of marijuana, they also test for mold and pesticides.
 California isn’t scheduled to have cannabis testing mandatory until 2018, and many states haven’t started the process of regulating cannabis lab testing.

 Montana has just opened one of its first cannabis testing labs a few miles out of Whitefish.
 Now that marijuana will be legal in 2018, there are more than 600 dispensaries that will have to get their cannabis lab tested in order to be in state compliance.
 Only those with less than ten patients will be exempt from testing their cannabis products.

 North Dakota is also figuring out the logistics of state cannabis lab testing regulations.
 The Health Department is creating a legal medical marijuana program after people voted to legalize marijuana last November.

 Why do cannabis testing labs check for pesticides?

 Cannabis testing labs test for pesticides to ensure that the cannabis and its extracts are safe for public consumption.
-Many pesticides are toxic and can cause dizziness, vomiting, nausea, skin irritation, adnominal pain, asthma, and cancer.
+Many pesticides are toxic and are thought to cause dizziness, vomiting, nausea, skin irritation, abdominal pain, and other serious conditions.

 Companies like CW Analytical are testing cannabis for chemical pesticides with the EPA protocols for environmental pesticide analysis.
 CW Analytical was co-founded by a chemist and a microbiologist with PhD’s and they have been in business since 2009, serving cultivators, dispensaries and patients.
 You can get a sample as small as 2 and a half grams tested at their lab in Oakland, California.
 They also have several partners throughout California that can send your samples to CW.
 They send you the results via email.